-The start of the 2019 CWL Pro League is nearly here, and the best Call of Duty teams in the world are ready to make their mark.
+The 2019 CWL Pro League is here, and the best Call of Duty teams in the world are ready to make their mark.

 There’s more than $1 million at stake in this year’s CWL Pro League—and with no midseason relegation, teams will have nearly six months to compete against each other before the all-important season finale, the CWL Championship.